 This utility (Figure 28) is used to set default page layout parameters that work in conjunction with the Insert Landscape/Portrait and Setup Landscape/Portrait utilities.
-Whenever one of these utilities is used, the default page layout parameters will be used.
+Whenever one of these utilities is used, the default page layout parameters will be applied consistently.